 We dived in current on all our dives, varying from very mild to strong.
 The water temperature was a very comfortable 29C and depth ranging between 8m and 41m.
 Most of the dive sites start shallow and slope deeper.
 There are a variety of sites suitable for all levels.

 Our first dive was disappointing.
 We completely missed the reef and had to abort the dive, finding it on our second attempt.
-Nice normal reef fish and nudis, not what we were hoping for.
-Giant clams, magnificent slug, powder blue surgeon fish, moorish idols etc
+Nice standard reef fish found in SE Asia and couple of nudis, not what we were hoping for.
+Giant clams, magnificent slug, powder blue surgeon fish, moorish idols etc. Very average dive.

 Dive log Pante Peunateung:

 Viz: 15m, Temp: 29C, Max depth 31m, Avg depth 15m, Dive time 61min